oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article1.md

 {% imgx aligncenter assets/way-to-go-on-oci-1-log-explorer-table-of-entries.png 1200 600 "Table with log entries, collected from the Compute Instance" "Table with log entries" %}

 To track down the specific log output from *my-server*, we can search for the log prefix assigned in the Go code: *greet-app:*.
 Click on the link *Explore with Log Search*.
 The Log Search panel is shown.
-An <!--FIXME: Missing text-->

 Enter the string *greet-app:* in the field *Custom Filters* and press enter.
 This string is now a search filter.
 Press the *Search* button to perform search over the indicated time range of log entries for this filter.